kkunz/demo/README.md

-This is a practice repo.
+This is a practice repository.
 It is used to learn and practice git
 ====